lisp-docs/process-dpans3r/md-files/chap-0.md

 Changes to this Edit and Review History, page *Credits iv*.

-Changes to names and headings, pages *Credits v-vii*.
+Changes to names and headings, pages *Credits v-v&#10217;.

 12-Aug-94 Pitman Draft 15.17R (for X3 consideration).
 Document X3J13/94-101R.